 VPN protocols and encryption

-As a brief overview, there are four common VPN protocols in use today:
+Here are the most popular VPN protocols in use today:

-- IPSec / IKEv2 – Internet Protocol Security with Internet Key Exchange version 2 is a fast and secure VPN protocol.
+- IKEv2/IPSec – Internet Protocol Security with Internet Key Exchange version 2 (IPSec/IKEv2) is a fast and secure VPN protocol.
 It is automatically pre-configured in many operating systems, such as Windows, Mac OS, and iOS.
-It works very well for re-establishing a connection, especially with mobile devices.
-The one downside is that IKEv2 was developed by Microsoft and is not an open-source project, like OpenVPN.
+It works well for re-establishing a connection, especially with mobile devices.
+One downside with IKEv2 is that it was developed by Cisco and Microsoft and is not an open-source project, like OpenVPN.
+IKEv2/IPSec is a great choice for mobile users who want a fast, light-weight VPN that is secure and can quickly reconnect if the connection is temporarily lost.

 Each VPN protocol has its own pros and cons.
 OpenVPN is the most popular and widely-recommended, because it is secure, open-source, and also offers good performance.
 But it also requires the use of third-party apps.
 L2TP/IKEv2 is also a secure protocol with excellent performance and it can be used natively on most operating systems (no apps required) – but it’s not open source.